 If there are any visitations to your home to determine eligibility for physical custody, he will advise on what you need.
 During the divorcing process, anything small that you do could get you into trouble.

-However, with your lawyer present, he can advise on how to avoid that from happening.
+However, with your divorce lawyer present, he can advise on how to avoid that from happening.
 In case of any problem, he is the best person to help you.

 Fear of Domestic Violence